cecebean/cecebean/README.md

-- 👋 Hi, I’m Cecilia/Cece!
+- 👋 Hi, I’m Cecilia!
-- 👀 I’m interested in data/business analytics, market research, and machine learning!
+- 👀 I’m interested in data analytics focused on people and business!
-- 🌱 I’m currently learning statistics and world history!
+- 🌱 Graduated with a B.S. in Statistics!
-- 📫 How to reach me: ceciliapham23@gmail.com
+- 📫 How to reach me: ceciliapham2324@gmail.com

 <!---
 cecebean/cecebean is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.